-

 - Knowledge, experience, and organisation.
 The SGA assesses the capacity of the applicant in terms of personnel, management, routines and other organisational resources and whether they are sufficient for the planned operations.
 The personnel’s knowledge of the gambling service is important and the SGA considers aspects like training and experience of similar operations.
 The availability of technical personnel capable of ensuring a safe gambling environment is especially important.

 - Compliance.
-The applicant must be presumed to run the operations in accordance with acts and other statues that govern the planned operations.
-The requirement mainly pertains to gambling regulation, but also other areas such as accounting and tax.
+The applicant must be presumed to run the operations in accordance with law and other regulation.
+The requirement mainly pertains to gambling regulation, but also other areas, such as accounting and tax.

 - General suitability.
 The applicant must in other respects be fit to run the operations and the SGA may consider the applicant’s reputation and professionalism, whether its funds are sufficient and other financial considerations.
-The requirement also applies to legal persons and individuals who have a qualified ownership in the applicant (e., direct or indirect ownership of 10 per cent or more of the shares or votes or that otherwise can exercise a significant influence over the management of the applicant), is a board member or member of management.
+The requirement also applies to legal persons and individuals who have a qualified ownership in the applicant (e., direct or indirect ownership of 10 per cent or more of the shares or votes or that otherwise can exercise a significant influence over the management of the applicant), board members or members of management.

-An applicant must be over 18 years old (if an individual), not be bankrupt, have legal capacity, not have committed serious offences or previously, to a substantial extent, failed to fulfil its business obligations.
-These requirements also apply to board members, members of management and persons with a qualified ownership (as defined above).
+An applicant must be over 18 years old (if an individual), not be bankrupt, have legal capacity, not have committed serious offences or previously failed to fulfil its business obligations to a substantial extent.
+These requirements also apply to board members, members of management and persons with qualified ownership (as defined above).

-A licensee who has no residence or establishment in country within the European Economic Area must have a physical representative residing in Sweden (the same applies for holders of permits for gambling software).
+A licensee who has no residence or establishment in a country within the European Economic Area must have a representative (which needs to be an individual) residing in Sweden (the same applies to holders of permits for gambling software).

 Application process and documents